swathishenoy1/inventory-allocation-realtime-data-pipeline/README.md

+This project simulates a real-time inventory allocation system where inventory, order, allocation, backorder, and stock update events flow through a pipeline.
+The goal is to track whether products are available, whether customer orders are being allocated successfully, where stock-outs are happening, and how quickly inventory gets allocated after an order is created.

 # Inventory Allocation Realtime Data Pipeline — MVP Assets

 This repo currently contains the lightweight MVP artifacts we produced so far: a static dashboard mockup and deterministic seed data to drive the pipeline.